Twinklebear/ChameleonRT/README.md

 	-DISPC_DIR=<path to ispc>
 ```

-You can then pass `-embree` to use the Embree backend.
+You can then pass `embree` to use the Embree backend.
 The `TBBConfig.cmake` will
 be under `<tbb root>/cmake`, while `embree-config.cmake` is in the root of the
 Embree directory.